gera3d/AppBuilder/codegen.md

-Take the idea described below and generate a detailed specification for an app, including its features, functionality, user interface design, and technical requirements.
+Take the idea described below and generate a detailed specification for an app, including its features, functionality, user interface design, and technical requirements. be creative